jmendoza417/Global_Education/README.md

 Build a database
 Create table and insert the data.
 Select columns with null values in them.
 There are no null values in our database as in creating the tables, we set NOT NULL for each field, hence null values are filtered out.

+## Generic Question
+1. How many unique countries does the data have?
+2. Which country has the higher completion rate.